Buy Alaska Miles: Up to 100% Bonus Sale on Atmos Rewards

 2. Navigate to the buy miles page

-3. Select how many points you want to buy (minimum 20,000 for the best rate)
+3. Select how many points you want to buy

 4. Complete payment